Sytm/AnvilGUI/README.md

     })
-    .preventClose()                                                    //prevents the inventory from being closed .text("What is the meaning of life?")                              //sets the text the GUI should start with .title("Enter your answer.")                                       //set the title of the GUI (only works in 1.14+) .plugin(myPluginInstance)                                          //set the plugin instance
+    .preventClose()                                                    //prevents the inventory from being closed .text("What is the meaning of life?")                              //sets the text the GUI should start with .title("Enter your answer.")                                       //set the title of the GUI .plugin(myPluginInstance)                                          //set the plugin instance
     .open(myPlayer);                                                   //opens the GUI for the player provided
 ```

 ## Development
-We use Maven to handle our dependencies.
-Run `mvn clean install` using Java 17 to build the project.
+We use Gradle to handle our dependencies.
+Run `./gradlew build` using Java 17 to build the project.

 ### Spotless
-The project utilizes the [Spotless Maven Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) to
+The project utilizes the [Spotless Gradle Plugin](https://github.com/diffplug/spotless/tree/main/plugin-gradle) to
 enforce style guidelines.
 You will not be able to build the project if your code does not meet the guidelines.
-To fix all code formatting issues, simply run `mvn spotless:apply`.
+To fix all code formatting issues, simply run `./gradlew spotlessApply`.

 ## License
 This project is licensed under the [MIT License](LICENSE).